 Not at all, there are plenty of positive real-life use cases of eSIM.
 The automotive industry has embraced eSIM in the production of connected vehicles, a move that has provided benefits for motorists including faster recovery times in the event of a breakdown, the ability to anticipate traffic conditions and signal changes allowing for greater fuel efficiency, which benefits the environment and the user’s wallet, and enhanced safety thanks to seamless communication between vehicles on the road.

-Another example of the successful use of eSIMs can be found in the utilities market.
+Another example of the successful use of eSIMs can be found in the utility market.
 Smart meters are becoming increasingly popular in the consumer market due to the convenience and control that they offer, not to mention the potential cash savings.
 Rolling out and maintaining these devices has been made much simpler due to eSIM and OTA provisioning.

 The fact that a visit to the customer’s home is not required to set up the device, and that some problems can be diagnosed and fixed remotely, saves businesses time and money.